buuug7/notes/css/basic.md

 From one color to another

-When we talk about gradients in CSS ,we talk about gradients of colors.
+When we talk about gradients in CSS, we talk about gradients of colors.
 There are 2 types of gradients in CSS:

 - **linear**: colors go from point to another, in a straight line
 - **radials**: colors go from the center of a circle to its edges, in all directions